pyx-project/pyx/manual/text.rst

 shell).
 In those situations it might help to enable some additional logging output created by PyX.
 PyX uses the logging module from the standard library and logs to a logger named ``"pyx"``.
-By default, various information about executing external programms and locating files will not be echoed, as it is written at info level, but PyX provides a simple convenience function to enable the output of this logging level.
+By default, various information about executing external programs and locating files will not be echoed, as it is written at info level, but PyX provides a simple convenience function to enable the output of this logging level.
 Just call the :func:`pyxinfo` function defined on the PyX package before actually start using the package in your